Vero Beach, Florida: Industry

 Vero Beach is home to general aviation manufacturer Piper Aircraft, which is the largest private employer in Indian River County.
 As of July 2015, Piper employed approximately 750 people.
-Aside from Piper, the bulk of commercial activity in Vero Beach centers around tourism, the citrus industry and service activities.
+Aside from Piper, the bulk of commercial activity in Vero Beach centers around tourism, the citrus industry, and service activities.
+Vero Beach's citrus industry has been negatively affected in recent years by citrus greening disease.

 Retail

 There are two shopping malls: the Indian River Mall, and the Vero Beach Outlets just west of I-95 on State Road 60.

 There are small specialty shops along Ocean Drive on the barrier island.
-There are also a set of shops directly inland in what is called "Miracle Mile”.
+There are also a set of shops directly inland in what is called "Miracle Mile".
 The Historic Downtown is a newly revitalized area of shopping, dining, antique stores, and art galleries.

 Tourism

 Beaches

 The beaches in Vero Beach are part of Florida's Treasure Coast.
 Vero's three main public beaches are South Beach, accessible at the eastern end of Florida State Road 656 at the eastern end of 17th Street; Humiston Park, in Vero's Central Beach Business District on Ocean Drive and Jaycee Park which is adjacent to Conn Beach.

 There are 26 mi of oceanfront shore in Indian River County.

 Vero Beach also has other free public access trails and walkways with beach access, such as Riomar Beach, Sea Cove, Sea Grape Trail, Sexton Plaza, and Turtle Trail.